microsoft/FluidFramework/.changeset/solid-squids-hunt.md

 take responsibility of creating the Loader object.
 Rather host can directly use apis like `resolveContainer` , `createDetachedContainer` and `rehydrateDetachedContainerFromSnapshot` in the `@fluidframework/container-loader` package to achieve the functionalities earlier provided by the Loader class.

+Earlier if you were using properties on the loader object for ex.
+UrlResolver which was supplied at the loader object creation time, then you need to directly use the passed UrlResolver instead of using it from the loader object.
+Similar with other props as well.